Frequently Asked Questions

 Yes.
 Coverdell Education Savings Accounts and Uniform Gift/Transfer to Minors Accounts (UGMA/UTMA) may be opened.

-Many news and financial web sites report daily share prices using the fund ticker symbols (SMIDX, SMIFX, SMILX, SMIUX, and SMIRX).
+Many news and financial web sites report daily share prices using the fund ticker symbols (SMIDX, SMIFX, and SMILX).
 While most financial web sites will have the daily share prices for the Funds each evening, many newspapers will not report them.
 This is because, as funds-of-funds, calculating the daily share price each evening requires us to wait to receive the pricing information from each underlying fund owned.
 As a result, the Funds are often unable to meet the early reporting deadline required to be included in many newspapers.

 The Upgrading strategy has been advocated for many years by the Sound Mind Investing newsletter and has been followed by thousands of newsletter subscribers to implement an upgrading portfolio on their own.
 However, prior to the launch of the SMI Funds, no vehicle existed for investors who wanted to follow the newsletter's upgrading recommendations, but didn't want the responsibility of implementing the strategy on their own.
 In early 2004, the newsletter's publisher (Austin Pryor) and executive editor (Mark Biller) began to seriously consider starting an upgrading mutual fund, but ultimately concluded the time demands would be too significant to do so without a partner.
 In early 2005, a financial management firm named Omnium Capital contacted the newsletter about starting a fund based on the Upgrading investing strategy.
 After much deliberation, the decision was made to go forward, and Austin, Mark and the Omnium principals formed SMI Advisory Services, LLC, a registered investment advisory firm (the "Adviser").
 The Adviser then began the long process of starting the Sound Mind Investing Fund (SMIFX) and serving as the Fund's investment adviser.